aymanebs/swapify_api/README.md

 # Swapify API

-Swapify is a backend API built with **NestJS** and **MongoDB** to facilitate user interactions, messaging, and chat functionalities.
-It provides endpoints for authentication, user management, chat management, and message handling.
+Swapify is an API designed for a seamless **item-swapping platform**, enabling users to exchange goods without monetary transactions.
+Built with **NestJS** and **MongoDB**, it powers core functionalities such as **user authentication, item management, messaging, and chat interactions**.
+The API provides secure and efficient endpoints for managing users, chats, messages, and trade requests, ensuring a smooth and trustworthy swapping experience.

 ---